rohanbatrain/knowledge-base/docs/Home/Developement-Setup.md

 #### 2023

 1. HP Pavilion convertable 360 : This was the laptop i borrowed when my dell latitude motherboard got fried and i was in between of a decision to buy a new one or to fix this itself.
-That decision making took so long that i ended up getting into college, LOL.
+This decision making took so long that i ended up getting into college, LOL.